COVID-19 (coronavirus) – Frequently Asked Questions (FAQs)

 Q: Can family members help with move-in of new residents?

-A: As of June 18, the Chief Medical Officer of Health has directed that retirement homes can allow visits for retirement home residents.
+A: The Chief Medical Officer of Health has directed that retirement homes can allow visits for retirement home residents.
 The home must NOT be in outbreak.
-However, the number of visitors and duration of the visit is dependent upon your home’s policy, which must be taken into consideration before allowing a family member or visitor to assist with move-in of new residents.

 Q: In what situations would residents be isolated/quarantined in the home/rooms?